matplotlib/matplotlib/doc/users/artists.rst

 Axes attribute    Description
 ==============    ======================================
-artists           A list of Artist instances axesPatch         Rectangle instance for Axes background collections       A list of Collection instances images            A list of AxesImage legends           A list of Legend instances
+artists           A list of Artist instances patch             Rectangle instance for Axes background collections       A list of Collection instances images            A list of AxesImage legends           A list of Legend instances